MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_08_EnableAzureADMultiFactorAuthentication.md

 ### Exercise 2 - Configure MFA to be required for login

-#### Task 1 - Configure Azure AD Per-User MFA
+#### Task 1 - Configure Microsoft Entra Per-User MFA

 Finally, let's look at how to configure MFA for user accounts.
 This is another way to get to the multi-factor auth settings.

-1. Switch back to the Azure Active Directory dashboard in the Azure portal.
+1. Switch back to the Microsoft Entra admin center and find the Indentity left-hand navigation menu.

-2. Select **Users**.
+2. Select **Users**, then select **All users**.

 3. At the top of the Users pane, select **Per-user MFA**.